amagallo/amagallo/README.md

 - Used **balanced trees** as array substitutes to achieve logarithmic-time access

 > *“This project brought me close to the edge where theory meets implementation — making number theory executable, and purity performant.”*

+🌍 What I believe

+> “Technology should be rigorous — and human.
+Not just correct, but interpretable.
+Not just fast, but meaningful.”

+I believe that building systems isn’t just about logic — it’s about responsibility.
+Creating technology that mirrors the mind requires not only formal control, but also a sense of care: for how we think, how we live, and how we relate to one another.

+My commitment to science is inseparable from my commitment to people.
+I see engineering not as an abstract discipline, but as a way to build bridges between minds — combining aerospace-level discipline, philosophical clarity, and human-centered design to shape systems that reflect both rigor and empathy.

 ### ⛏ Mining Game Programming